 - Application and limitations of various production forecasting and simulation methods

 Why You Should Attend

 Those familiar with oil and gas development who are interested in a thorough review of the concepts, techniques and strategies needed for evaluating and developing commercial coalbed methane projects.

 Who Should Attend

-0.8 CEUs (Continuing Education Units) awarded for this 1-day course.
+1.6 CEUs (Continuing Education Units) will be awarded for this 2-day course.

 To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
 Cancellations made after the 14-day window will not be refunded.
 Send cancellation requests by email to firstname.lastname@example.org; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.

 For more details, please contact us at email@example.com.

 Steve Hennings is the principal engineering consultant for Source Rock Engineering in Littleton, Colorado.
 He has over 30 years of field and reservoir experience in a wide variety of basins, working in various roles ranging from production superintendent to regional technology coordinator to engineering and geoscience manager.
 His focus for the past decade has been on providing technical support on many unconventional reservoir projects, including onsite supervision of work activities in Australia, Canada, China, Turkey, South Africa and the United States.